nikerla/vc-content/pages/glossary/b2b-ecommerce-trends.md

             <img alt="Omni-channel customer care" src="assets/images/omni-channel.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
             <strong>Omni-channel customer care.</strong> Following the trend of great customer experience that was present in 2016, omnichannel customer care has appeared.
 The customer service that was present only via e-mails is now totally unacceptable.
-B2B customers require even more attention than B2C ones and to provide that, websites need to have online customer service chats, the availability of web calls and focus on individual customer experience.
+B2B customers require even more attention than <a href="{{ '/glossary/what-is-b2c-ecommerce' | absolute_url }}">B2C</a> ones and to provide that, websites need to have online customer service chats, the availability of web calls and focus on individual customer experience.
 This includes optimizing navigation for customer’s needs, adding search filters and other helpful perks.
 Smartly personalized B2B buying experience will be the way to go for the vendors.
         </div>
     </div>
     <div class="col-w">